 Craig Counsell may hold the record for the most ugly batting stance in baseball history.
 Counsell was a middle infielder for 16 years in the National League and he was named MVP of the 2001 NLCS while with the Diamondbacks.
 But Counsell is remembered by many for his peculiar batting form.
 Rather than try to explain it, here’s a photo:

-Tony Batista had an extreme stance, and we’ll share another photo here because words don’t do it justice:
+Tony Batista had an extreme stance, and we’ll share a video here because words don’t do it justice: